 Q. How do you fix a pain in your lower left back?

 To fix pain in your lower left back, start with rest and modify your activities to avoid movements that strain the area.
 Over-the-counter pain relief medications, such as ibuprofen, can help reduce inflammation and ease discomfort.
-Applying ice for the first 48 hours, followed by heat therapy, can relieve pain.
+It is possible to relieve pain by applying ice for the first 48 hours and then using heat therapy.
 Gentle stretching and exercises that strengthen the back and core muscles may aid recovery.
 If the pain persists, consider consulting a physical therapist or healthcare provider for a more targeted treatment plan.

 Q. What can I drink to stop back pain?